Early Childhood-Threes and Fours Programs

 Spacious, light-filled classrooms, outdoor patio spaces for additional play, wide hallways filled with art, a purpose-built playground, a library just their own, and amenities sized for young children: these are just some of the impressive hallmarks of Chilton House, Elisabeth Morrow’s Early Childhood facility.
 With a Director overseeing the program, each classroom is under the supervision of two fully qualified teachers.

 Our comprehensive curriculum offers engaging and challenging hands-on activities in math, language arts (reading, writing and oral expression), social studies, and science.
-Students visit the library on a daily basis and music and physical education classes meet for all levels.
-Four year old and kindergarten students receive additional instruction in Spanish, while kindergarten students also have weekly specialized courses in computers.
+Students visit the library every day and music and physical education classes are offered at all levels.
+Four year olds receive additional instruction in Spanish.

-At Elisabeth Morrow, social growth is as important to us as intellectual development in our Early Childhood program.
-We follow the guiding principles of the Responsive Classroom, which is based on the premise that children learn best when they are engaged in both academic and social-emotional activities.
+At Elisabeth Morrow, social growth is as important to us as intellectual development.
+We follow the guiding principles of the Responsive Classroom, an evidence-based program that promotes better learning through student engagement in both academic and social-emotional activities.

 Through constructing numerous two- and three-dimensional designs, students explore a variety of tools and techniques that foster hand-eye coordination, fine motor skills and motor control.
 Creativity and imagination are strongly emphasized, with inspiration originating from classroom stories and activities.